Leclerc LogoWhy Choose the Weavebird Computer-Dobby Weaving Loom

 No Air Compressor Required!

-One solution to the "heavy treadle" problem found in some competitors Computer-Dobby loom is to provide a optional "lift-assist system".
-Loom Makers like AVL and Macomber either add pneumatic cylinders or electric winches like AVL's e-Lift system to their looms to use air pressure or an electric motor to haul up the harnesses.
+One solution to the "heavy treadle" problem found in some competitor's Computer-Dobby loom is to provide a optional "lift-assist" system.
+Loom Makers like AVL, Macomber and Toika either add pneumatic cylinders or electric winches like AVL's e-Lift system to their looms to use air pressure or an electric motor to haul up the shafts.
 The pneumatic system requires the installation of a dirty and noisy air compressor like those found in a automotive repair garage.

 While newer add-on electric winch systems are quieter than the older air-driven models, they tend to require a great deal of maintenance and frequent tuning to get them working properly and to unjam them when things go wrong.
 More importantly, these options can add thousands of dollars to the price of a loom and potential installation problems if they are added later.
 The superior design of the Weavebird loom eliminates the need for any of these assist systems as well as eliminating the cost and complexity they add.